 Dig This: How to Get Your Dog to Stop Digging

-Has your dog turned your yard into a moonscape, with craters everywhere?
+Has your dog turned your yard into a moonscape with craters everywhere?
 If so, the first thing you should know is that your dog isn't doing this out of spite or a desire to destroy your landscaping.
-More likely he’s seeking

-Dogs may dig to entertain themselves when they learn that roots and soil "play back."
+Dogs may dig for entertainment when they learn that roots and soil "play back."
 Your dog may be digging for entertainment if:

-- He's left alone in the yard for long periods of time without the company of his human family.
+- They're left alone in the yard for long periods of time without the company of their human family.

-- His environment is relatively barren—with no playmates or toys.
+- Their environment is relatively barren—with no playmates or toys.

-- He's a puppy or adolescent (under 3 years old) and doesn't have other outlets for his energy.
+- They're a puppy or adolescent and don't have other outlet for their energy.

-- He's a terrier or other breed that was bred to dig.
+- They're a terrier or other breed that was bred to dig.

-- He's a particularly active type who needs a job to be happy (such as a herding or sporting breed).
+- They're an active breed who needs a job to be happy.

-- He's recently seen you "playing" in the dirt (gardening or working in the yard).
+- They're recently seen you gardening or working in the yard.

 What to do

-Expand your dog's world and increase his people time in the following ways:
+Expand your dog's world and increase their people time in the following ways:

 - Walk your dog at least twice daily.
-Not getting enough exercise is a leading cause of problem behaviors.
+Lack of exercise is a leading cause of problem behaviors.

 - Teach your dog a few commands or tricks.
 Practice these every day for 5 to 10 minutes.

-- Take a training class with your dog and practice daily what you've learned.
+- Take a training class with your dog and practice what you learn daily.

 - Keep interesting toys in the yard to keep your dog busy when you're not around.
 Kong®-type toys filled with treats or busy-box dog toys work especially well.
 Rotate the toys to keep things interesting.

-Dogs often dig in an effort to catch burrowing animals or insects that live in your yard.
+Dogs often dig in an effort to catch burrowing animals or insects who live in your yard.
 This may be the case if the digging is:

-- In a specific area instead of at the boundaries of the yard.
+- Focused on a single area rather than the boundaries of the yard.